skeeto/resurrect-js/README.md

      object or value into a string.
 The `replacer` and `space` arguments are the same as [JSON.stringify][json-mdn], being passed through to this method.
 Note that the replacer will *not* be called for ResurrectJS's intrusive keys.
-Also, the value returned by the replacer will not be run through ResurrectJS again, so it must be suitable for plain JSON.

  * `.resurrect(string)`: Deserializes an object stored in a string by a previous call to `.stringify()`.
 Circularity and, optionally,